1993zig/docs/docs/dobby/commands.md

 ### Moderation

-`/ban`      - Ban a user from the server.
 `/hackban`  - Ban a user id from the server.
-`/kick`     - Kick a user from the server.
 `/unban`    - Unban a user from the server.
 `/checkban` - Check if a user is banned.
 `/raidban`  - Ban a server raid.